dasch-swiss/dsp-ui-lib/projects/dsp-ui/Contribution.md

  npm install -g @angular/cli
 ```

-To add additional components etc. to a module of the library, do:
+To add additional components etc. to a module of the library, run:

 ```bash
 ng generate component [path/in/the/module/][name-of-component] --project @dasch-swiss/dsp-ui